Ethanjonm/Ethanjonm/README.md

 🛠️ Languages & Tools: JavaScript, React, Node.js, MongoDB, Express, Ruby, Ruby on Rails, Python

-🤝 Let's Connect: I'm open to collaborating on exciting projects and would love to engage with other like-minded developers.
+🤝 Let's Connect: I'm open to collaborating on exciting projects and would love to engage with other like minded developers.

 📫 How to reach me: ethanjonmercado@gmail.com